- The University of Pittsburgh, Pitt and the University are the only acceptable references to this institution.

 - Writing style should be consistent—always—throughout a story, throughout a magazine, throughout a series.
-If you spell
+Instances of inconsistency can look like mistakes.

 - When writing out a Pitt address, the first line is always University of Pittsburgh.
-The next line is the school, then the department, and then a person’s name (if the mail is going to someone specific).
+The next line is the school, then the department and then a person’s name (if the mail is going to someone specific).
 Then write the office number and building.
-Finally, write the street address and the city, state, and zip.
-See the Addresses section for details.
+Finally, write the street address and the city, state and zip code.

 - Old habits are hard to break, but let’s break this one.
 In the word-processing age, we use only one space after a period or a colon.
 The convention of using two spaces between sentences and after a colon is a holdover from the typewriter age, and it went out with carbon paper.